getampt/docs/ampt-cli/standard-mode.md

 Deploys the code from your local directory to the provided permanent environment.
 If no NAME is provided, it will prompt you for an environment name.

 A permanent environment is a long-lived stage/environment to host your app.
-Common names for permanent environments are `prod`, `staging`, qa, and dev.
+Common names for permanent environments are `prod`, `staging`, `qa`, and `dev`.

 If a script named `ampt:build` is defined in package.json, it will be run before deploying.